plunder-app/plunder/docs/deployment.md

 Placing the same information into an actual deployment will **override** the configuration inherited from the `globalConfig`.

+### Shared Configuration overview

+- `gateway` - The gateway a server will be configured to use as default router
+- `subnet` - The network range server will be configured to use
+- `nameserver` - DNS server to resolve hostnames
+- `ntpserver` - The address of a timeserver
+- `adapter` - Which specific adapter will be configured
+- `swapEnabled` - Build the Operating system without swap being created
+- `username` - A default user that will be created
+- `password` - A password for the above user
+- `repoaddress` - The hostname/ip address of the server where the OS packages reside
+- `sshkeypath` - The path to an ssh key that will be added to the image for authenticating

+### Deployment specific

+- `address` - A unique network address that will be added to the server
+- `hostname` - A unique hostname to be added to the provisioned server

+As mentioned above, a lot of fields can be ignored and the entry from the `globalConfig` will be used.

+### Deployments

+The deployment contains things that will make a server unique!

+- `mac` - The unqique HW mac address of a server to configure

+- `kernelPath` - If a specific kernel should be used (for things like LinuxKit)

+- `initrdPath` - If a specific init ramdisk should be used

+- `cmdline` - Any arguments that should be passed to the kernel ramdisk

 The `deployment` specifies how the server will be provisioned, there are three options:

 - `preseed` Ubuntu/Debian pressed deployment
 - `kickstart` CentOS/RHEL deployment
 - `reboot` This is for servers that need to be kept on a reboot loop.

+The remaining `config` allows updates or overrides to the global confgiguration detailed above.

 ### Online updates of deployment configuration
 The webserver exposes a `/deployment` end point that can be used to provide an online update of the configuration, this has the following benefits: